DRC Online Portal Info

 Log in to the Cal Poly portal, then choose Student Accommodations at the bottom of the My Apps menu.
 You will immediately be taken to the DRC online portal where you can request and manage your accommodations.

-Listed below are video and PDF tutorials to get you started with the DRC online portal:
+Listed below are video and PDF tutorials to get you started:

 Your first step each quarter is to request the accommodations that you want to use for each class.
 You will use the DRC online portal to request your accommodations.
 After you have selected your accommodations for your classes, the system will immediately send faculty notification letters to your instructors.
 The faculty notification letter will let your instructor know which accommodations (e.g., alternative testing, accessible e-text, note taking) you will be using in their class.
 The video and PDF links listed below provide step-by-step instructions on how to request accommodations for each class.